 - Сollaborative narrative environments through story-stitching, story-acting, and story-art.
 Using storytelling as a pedagogical practice, this project examines how different forms of storytelling play out in older adult learning contexts.

-- Intergenerational Dialogues.
-Through facilitation of digital storytelling workshops, this project explores what learning environments are most conducive to intergenerational understanding.
+- Tapestry of Tales.
+Through facilitation of storytelling workshops, this project explores what learning environments are most conducive to older immigrant language learning.

 - Adult education: Contesting neoliberalization of adult learning and exploring alternative models of learning in the workplace.